langenhagen/omnimacro/README.md

 # Omnimacro
-A simple tool to record and replay keyboard macros.
+A simple tool to record and replay keyboard macros almost everywhere.

 ![](res/screen-example.gif)